-Governing Board San Joaquin Valley Unified Air Pollution Control District
+To the Governing Board of the San Joaquin Valley Unified Air Pollution Control District, and Citizens of the eight counties we serve,

-This Annual Comprehensive Financial Report (ACFR) of the San Joaquin Valley Unified Air Pollution Control District (District) is for the fiscal year ended June 30, 2021.
+This Annual Comprehensive Financial Report (ACFR) of the San Joaquin Valley Unified Air Pollution Control District (District) is for the fiscal year ended June 30, 2023.
 Responsibility for the accuracy of the data, the completeness and fairness of the presentation, including all disclosures, rests with the District.
 To the best of our knowledge and belief, the enclosed data is accurate in all material respects and reported in a manner designed to present fairly the financial position, changes in financial position, and all disclosures necessary to enable the reader to gain an understanding of the District's financial activities.